Skip to contents

 )

-Figure 19: Specify a rectangle with the height and the top corners
+Figure 10: Specify a rectangle rounded corners

 Rotation angle